Footkick72/RoboticsSimulator/README.md

 # RoboticsSimulator
-A godot robotics simulation for the FTC 2021 competition connected with a java control codebase via webhook.
+A godot robotics simulation for the FTC 2021 competition connected with a java control codebase via websocket.